wirl-ice/SigLib/Sphinx/project.rst

 run SigLib.py.

 However, you can also code your own script to access the functionality of the modules if you wish.
+An examples of this are included:

+#. **Polarimetry.py** - An independant script used generate polarimetric variables for SAR imagery using SNAP-ESA (Work in Progress).

 Config File
 -----------

-The **\*.cfg** file is how you interface with SigLib.
+The '''*.cfg''' file is how you interface with siglib.
 It needs to be edited properly so that the job you want done will happen!
 Leave entry blank if you are not sure.
-There are several categories of parameters:

-*Directories*

--  scanDir = path to where you want SigLib to look for SAR image zip files to work with
--  tmpDir = a working directory to extract zip files to (A folder for temporary files that will only be used during the running of the code, then deleted)
--  projDir = where projection definition files are found in well-known text format (wkt)
--  vectDir = where vector layers are found (ROI shapefiles or masking layers)
--  imgDir = a working directory for storing image processing intermediate files and final output files
--  logDir = where logs are created
--  archDir = where CIS archive data are found
--  errorDir = where logConcat will send .log files with errors (for proper review of bad zips at end of run)

-*Database*

--  db = the name of the database you want to connect to
--  host = database hostname
--  create_tblmetadata = 0 for append, = 1 for overwrite/create
-   a metadata table.
--  uploadROI = if the ROI file needs to be uploaded to the database.
-0 if no, 1 if yes
--  table = name of table in database that Database.py will query against to find imagery

-*Input*

-**Note that path, query, and file are mutually exclusive options - sum of 'Input' options must = 1**

--  path = 1 to scan a certain path and operate on all files within; 0 otherwise
--  query = 1 to scan over the results of a query and operate on all files returned; 0 otherwise
--  file = 1 to run process on a certain file, which is passed as a command line argument (*note* this must be enabled to parallelize SigLib); 0 otherwise
--  scanFor = a file pattern to search for (eg. \*.zip) - use when path=1
--  uploadData = 1 to upload descriptive statistics of subscenes generated in Scientific mode to the database

-*Process*

--  data2db = 1 when you want to upload metadata to the metadata table in the database
--  data2img = 1 when you want to manipulate images (as per specs below)
--  scientific = 1 when image manipulation requires Database.py
--  polarimetric = 1 when you want to do SAR polarimetry

-*MISC*

--  proj = basename of wkt projection file (eg. lcc) in the projDir
--  projSRID = SRID # of the wkt projection
--  imgtypes = types of images to process (*List these once finalized*)
--  imgformat = file format for output imagery (gdal convention)
--  roi = Region of Interest shapefile or database table
--  roiprojSRID = SRID # of projection roi is in
--  crop = leave blank for no cropping, or four space-delimited numbers, upper-left and lower-right corners (in proj above) that denote a crop
-   area: ul_x ul_y lr_x lr_y
--  mask = a polygon shapefile (with only one feature) to mask image data with
--  spatialrel = ST_Contains (Search for images that fully contain the roi polygon) or ST_Intersects (Search for images that merely intersect with the roi)
+Leave entry blank if you are not sure.
+Do not add comments or any additional text to the config file as this will prevent the program from interpreting the contents.
+Only update the variables as suggested in their descriptions.
+There are several categories of parameters and these are:

+***Directories***

+* scanDir = path to where you want siglib to look for SAR image zip files to work with
+* tmpDir = a working directory for extracting zip files to (Basically, a folder for temporary files that will only be used during the running of the code, then deleted, in scratch folder).
+* projDir = where projection definition files are found in well-known text (.wkt) format (/tank/ice/data/proj).
+This folder should be populated with any projection files that you plan to use in your analysis.
+* vectDir = where vector layers are found (ROI shapefiles or masking layers)
+* imgDir = a working directory for storing image processing intermediate files and final output files, in scratch folder
+* logDir = where logs are placed
+* errorDir = Where logConcat will send .log files with errors (For proper review of bad zips at end of run)

+***Database***

+*db = the name of the database you want to connect to *host = hostname for PostGIS server *create_tblmetadata =  0 for append, 1 for overwrite/create.
+Must initially be set to 1 to initialize a new database.
+*uploadROI = 1 if ROI file listed should be uploaded to the database *table = database table containing image information that Database.py will query against

+***Input***

+'''''Note that these are mutually exclusive options - sum of 'Input' options must = 1''''' *path = 1 for scan a certain path and operate on all files within; 0 otherwise *query = 1 for scan over the results of a query and operate on all files returned; 0 otherwise *file = 1 for run process on a certain file, which is passed as a command line argument (note this enables parallelized code); 0 otherwise
+*scanFor = a file pattern to search for (eg. *.zip)  - use when path=1 *uploadData = 1 to upload descriptive statistics of subscenes generated by Scientific mode to database

+***Process***

+*data2db = 1 when you want to upload metadata to the metadata table in the database (Discovery Mode) *data2img = 1 when you want to manipulate images (as per specs below) (Exploratory Mode) *scientific = 1 when you want to do image manipulation involving the database (Scientific Mode) *polarimetric = 1 when you want to do sar polarimetry (Polarimetric Mode)

+***IMGMode***

+*proj = basename of wkt projection file (eg. lcc) *projSRID = SRID # of wkt projection file
+*imgtypes = types of images to process
+*imgformat = File format for output imagery (gdal convention) *roi = name of ROI Shapefile for Discovery or Scientific modes, stored in your ''vectDir'' folder *roiprojSRID = Projection of ROI as an SRID for use by PostgreSQL (see '[[SigLib#A Note on Projections|A Note on Projections]]' for instructions on finding your SRID and ensuring it is available within your PostGIS database)
+*mask = a polygon shapefile (one feature) to mask image data with (eg. /tank/ice/data/vector/CIS_Vectors/coast_poly.shp) *crop = nothing for no cropping, or four space-delimited numbers, upper-left and lower-right corners (in proj above) that denote a crop area: ul_x ul_y lr_x lr_y
+*spatialrel = ST_Contains (Search for images that fully contain the roi polygon) or ST_Intersects (Search for images that merely intersect with the roi)
+*elevationCorrection = the desired elevation (in meters) to georeference the tie-points.
+Enter an integer value (eg, 0, 100, 500).
+For example, when studying coastlines, the elevation of the study region is '''0'''.
+Leave blank to use the default georeferencing scheme (using average elevation of tie-points).

 Using a Config in an IDE
 ------------------------